Who should file taxes?

 When and where to file taxes?

 Tax filing deadline is roughly around April 15.
-After completing filing your federal taxes, you should mail 1040NR-EZ form and 8843 form to:
+After completing filing your federal taxes, you should mail 1040NR-EZ form and 8843 form.
+Glacier will tell you where to send this form.

 To complete your Minnesota State tax filling, you will need to mail State form M1 and a copy of your Federal forms 1040NR-EZ and 8843 to: